Farel Dalrymple

 Farel Dalrymple is an American artist and alternative comics creator.
 He is best known for his award-winning comics series Pop Gun War.

 Career

 Originally from Oklahoma "by way of California", Dalrymple is one of the founders of the New York City-based Meathaus Collective.
 He attended New York's School of Visual Arts as an Illustration major and has been creating comics since 1999.

-Dalrymple currently resides in Portland, Oregon, where he is working on the second volume of Pop Gun War, to be published by Dark Horse Comics, as well as illustrating the ten-issue series Omega the Unknown, written by author Jonathan Lethem and published by Marvel Comics.
-He describes his work style as "fourteen-hour workdays filled with ecstasy, torment, and procrastination."
+Upon graduation, Dalrymple self-published Smith's Adventures in the Supermundane and included it in his application for a Xeric Award.
+He received the grant for his first issue of Pop Gun War and self-published the next four issues.
+Dark Horse published the collection in 2003.
+Dalrymple illustrated Omega the Unknown, a 10-issue series written by Jonathan Lethem and published by Marvel in 2007 and 2008.
+First Second Books published The Wrechies in 2014; and Image Comics published additional volumes of Pop Gun War in 2016 and 2017.

+In January 2025, Floating World Comics began publishing Robot Tod, a full-color ongoing series.

 Awards

 Dalrymple has received several awards, including a Xeric Foundation grant, a 2002 Society of Illustrators Gold Medal, and a Russ Manning Award nomination.
 An excerpt of Omega the Unknown was selected for the anthology Best American Comics 2010.